While enrollment is not an exact science, NDP aims for a 9th-grade class size between 150-160 students.

 NDP embraces inclusion and diversity and is currently in its fourth year of a multi-faceted inclusivity and diversity strategic plan.
 Diversity and inclusion include many facets, including students of color and learning differences, among other categories like religion.
-Please refer to the diversity and inclusion statement (LINK here).
+Please click here to read more about diversity and inclusivity at NDP.

 NDP provides learning resource support to its students.
 Those who need accommodations, like extended time, or other qualified support measures, can meet with NDP’s learning resource teachers weekly or as-needed.

 Any prospective student must submit a copy of her educational evaluation for review as part of the admissions process.

 IEPs and 504s are only recognized for HSPT accommodations.
 Any student accepted and who enrolls at NDP must have a completed educational evaluation to be considered for NDP-supported accommodations as an enrolled student.

 NDP honors accommodations for 50% extended.
 We do not provide 100%.
 Documentation must be evaluated and approved for a student to receive this accommodation.

 In 2019-2020, NDP launched a new reading program to aid students who need extra support with reading skills.

 7% of Middle Level students (grades 6-8) benefit from resource support (2019-2020 percentage).